 A UNESCO heritage site with Romanesque and Gothic historic buildings, Prague offers a wide choice of Christmas markets.
 The one in Old Town Square however (Staroměstské náměstí) is an annual favourite for locals and tourists alike.

 If it’s your first time in Prague, the market’s close to nearby attractions such as St Vitus Cathedral and the Lesser Quarter.
-Colourful wooden huts offer everything from traditional handicrafts and glassware, to Christmas tree decorations.
+Colorful wooden huts offer everything from traditional handicrafts and glassware, to Christmas tree decorations.
 But hold on, as the goods aren’t the only things for sale.

 Forget the diet and indulge in some local Czech delicacies such as barbecued sausages and hot sugar-coated pastries.
 While in Prague, it’d be a crime not to have a traditional Czech beer to wash it all down with.
 With an impressively tall Christmas tree erected in the centre of the square, it’s impossible not to feel Christmassy here.